-By 1830, the population of St. Louis had reached about 6,000 persons and its water supply, was from springs and cisterns.
-General William Ashley, organizer and head of the Rocky Mountain Fur Company is thought to have helped to develop a new water supply for St. Louis as he sold the land to the City (8).
-In a privatization attempt, the City signed a contract with Mssrs.
-Wilson and Fox to "build and construct water works supplying clarified water" to private citizens, at $20 per year per residence and $100 per year for hotels and factories.
-In addition after 25 years the "works" were to become the property of the City.
-Unfortunately, Mssrs.
-Wilson and Fox were unable to obtain the necessary water supply system with the Mississippi River as its source, with settling basins to provide some degree of treatment for the water delivered to the City.
+By 1830, the population of St. Louis had reached about 6,000, and its water supply was from springs and cisterns.
+General William Ashley, organizer and head of the Rocky Mountain Fur Co., is thought to have helped to develop a new water supply for St. Louis as he sold the land to the City (8).
+In a privatization attempt, the City signed a contract with Wilson and Fox to "build and construct waterworks supplying clarified water" to private citizens at $20 per year per residence and $100 per year for hotels and factories.
+In addition, after 25 years, the "works" were to become the property of the City.
+Unfortunately, Wilson and Fox were unable to obtain the necessary water supply system with the Mississippi River as its source with settling basins to provide some degree of treatment for the water delivered to the City.

-In 1832, a cholera epidemic broke out killing nearly 4% of the City's population.
+In 1832, a cholera epidemic broke out, killing nearly 4% of the City's population.
 This epidemic was believed caused by soldiers returning to nearby Jefferson Barracks from duty on the plains.
-In 1849, there was another cholera outbreak, this time killing nearly 6,000 persons, about 10% of the population.
-This occurrence was traced to a particular sinkhole, where wastes had gathered.
+In 1849, there was another cholera outbreak, this time killing nearly 6,000, or about 10% of the population.
+This occurrence was traced to a particular sinkhole where wastes had gathered.
 Thus, draining sinkholes, swamps and water catch basins had to be done to improve public health in the City (9).
-A new tax was passed; and an 1831 graduate of West Point, Samuel Curtis devised an elaborate master plan to drain all of St. Louis.
-With this plan a 12-foot arch trunk type sewer was built through a rocky outcropping to the river and this project was completed under budget.
-[During the Civil War, now General Samuel Curtis won the battle of Pea Ridge in Arkansas stopping a large, confederate force from attacking St. Louis and thus keeping Missouri in the Union.
-Missouri never became the twelfth star in the Confederate flag (10).]
+A new tax was passed, and Samuel Curtis, an 1831 graduate of West Point, devised an elaborate master plan to drain all of St. Louis.
+With this plan, a 12-foot arch trunk type sewer was built through a rocky outcropping to the river.
+This project was completed under budget.
+(During the Civil War, now General Samuel Curtis won the battle of Pea Ridge in Arkansas, stopping a large, confederate force from attacking St. Louis and thus keeping Missouri in the Union.
+Missouri never became the twelfth star in the Confederate flag (10).)

-With the discovery of gold in California in 1849 and a large influx of German immigrants, there began a tremendous population growth in St. Louis.
-In 1853, a new university opened its doors and the following year began teaching engineering classes as part of their curriculum; in 1856, this fledgling University, officially became Washington University (11).
-In 1870, Washington University established its Engineering School (12).
+With the discovery of gold in California in 1849 and a large influx of German immigrants, there was a tremendous population growth in St. Louis.
+In 1853, a new university opened its doors, and the following year began teaching engineering classes as part of its curriculum; in 1856, this fledgling university, officially became Washington University (11).
+In 1870, Washington University established its engineering school (12).

-The water supply built in 1835 was located near the center of the City, in an area that today we refer to as Laclede's Landing.
+The water supply, built in 1835, was located near the center of the City in an area that today we refer to as Laclede's Landing.
 This supply was plagued with many operational problems.
-During the period, 1850 to 1870, St. Louis was growing at a rapid rate and in this twenty-year period, population increased from 70,000 to 310,000.
-In fact by 1870, St. Louis was reported to be the 4th largest city in the United States, behind New York, Philadelphia and Brooklyn (3).
+From 1850 to 1870, St. Louis was growing at a rapid rate — in this 20-year period, population increased from 70,000 to 310,000.
+In fact, by 1870, St. Louis was reported to be the fourth-largest city in the United States, behind New York, Philadelphia and Brooklyn (3).
 St. Louis was in need of a new water supply.

 In May 1866, Kirkwood's plan was rejected by the City Council and they directed that the water plant be built closer to the City, at a location called Bissell's Point and without filters.
 The Water Board resigned and a new Water Board was appointed by the City Council.
 The directed that a new plan be developed, taking water from the Mississippi River at Bissell's Point with fill and draw settling basins and no filters.
 In 1867, Mr. Kirkwood moved to New York City, where he was elected President of the American Society of Civil Engineers.